travel tips and travel photography

 5. How is the weather & climate in Uganda?

-The best time to travel to Uganda is from December to February and from June to September.
+The best time to visit Uganda is from December to February and from June to September.
 However, temperatures are always pleasant in Uganda, with the dry season having relatively little rainfall.

 6. How many people live in Uganda?